microchip-pic-avr-examples/pic18f16q41-nano-analog-sensor-net-mplab-mcc/README.md

 #### TMR4 Configuration:
 <img src="images/tmr4.png" alt="MCHP" width="500"/></a>

 TMR4 is running in a Monostable mode as a timer for the CLC's JK flip-flop to create a hardware debouncer for Switch 0.
+The Time Period should be set to 0.0015 seconds.
 #### UART Configuration:
 <img src="images/uart.png" alt="MCHP" width="500"/></a>